-To guide grant funding, the Department of Public Works and Infrastructure has:
+To guide grant funding, the DPWI considers the following:

-- a.
-Identified focus areas where labour intensive delivery methods work best, within which the grant must be used; - b.
+- -dentified focus areas where labour intensive delivery methods work best to create work opportunities, within which the grant must be used: - b.
 Defined a project selection criteria to be used by public bodies as a filter to identify EPWP programme/s projects; - c.
-Accept registered projects on the EPWP reporting system for implementation;
+Registered projects on the EPWP reporting system for implementation;